Ravaged by wildfire, a California neighborhood takes stock

 No place to settle

-There is also an ongoing search for short-term housing.
+There also is an ongoing search for short-term housing.
 Neighbors told us that finding an affordable rental home in the area is practically impossible.

 Many are staying with friends and relatives until they figure out a solution.